Skip to Content

 7. Panda plant (Kalanchoe tomentosa)

-Panda plant is a succulent that is easy to grow and looks great amidst other succulents or in the middle of other green plants.
-It has thick leaves, like most succulents, that store water and this means they are low maintenance.
-You don’t need to water them too much and they do well in shallow pots.
+The Panda plant is a succulent that is easy to grow and looks great amidst other succulents or in the middle of other green plants.
+It has thick leaves, like most succulents, that store water and this means they are low maintenance thanks to minimal watering needs (bonus!).

 8. Roseum plant (Sedum spurium)